James Fraser of Pitcalzean

 James Fraser of Pitcalzean (parish of Nigg, Ross & Cromarty) was active in Berbice in the 1790s, as a partner of John Ross (of Nigg) and John Sinclair (from Halkirk, Caithness).
 They owned plantation Nigg on the east sea coast and were also merchants in the only town in the colony, New Amsterdam.
 James Fraser's father (first name unknown) was also in Guyana, returning from there in April 1803 [920 PAR/II/7/1 9 June 1803 Eliza Sandbach (Liverpool) to Charles S Parker (Cheltenham)].

-Fraser was the grandson of the Rev James Fraser (1695-1769), minister of Alness (Ross & Cromarty), who was a notable evangelical preacher and author of 'A Treatise on Sanctification'.
-His grandmother was Jean Macleod of Geanies, a family also active in Berbice.
+Fraser was a relation of the Rev James Fraser (1695-1769), minister of Alness (Ross & Cromarty), who was a notable evangelical preacher and author of 'A Treatise on Sanctification'.
+Rev James Fraser's wife was Jean Macleod of Geanies, a family also active in Berbice.
 She was described as ‘a cold, unfeeling, bold, unheeding worldly woman’ who all but starved him, leaving Fraser to pick up food that a friend would leave for him at a secret place on one of his walks [J. Kennedy, The days of the fathers in Ross-shire, 2nd edn (1861), 37]

 In 1799 James Fraser received a consignment of slaves from John and Alexander Anderson, merchants of London, who owned the major slave-trading station on Bance Island, in Sierra Leone.
 At this time Fraser was in partnership with John Hubbard, of Boston, who owned plantaton Mainstay in Demerara.